ErrorTzy/writings/notes/Phil_of_Sci/Note.md

 All humans are under 11 feet tall
 You see a human that is 10.999 feet tall
-This is a positive instance, but you seems less confident
+This is a positive instance, but you seems less confident, that's because we have some background knowledge about our chance of meeting a 10.999 ft tall is almost the same as 11 ft